reiver/article-20250227/README.md

 Part of Bluesky's strategy for being a _better Twitter_ is — decentralization.

-In fact, Bluesky is _not_ alone in championing _decentralization.
+In fact, Bluesky is _not_ alone in championing _decentralization_.
 Bluesky is one of a number of decentralized social-media (DeSo) networks — which includes the Fediverse (which both Mastodon and Meta's Threads are a part of), Nostr, and Farcaster.

-Both Bluesky and its sister DeSo and the Fediverse (including both Mastodon & Threads) have attracted significant media coverage in recent years.
+Both Bluesky and the Fediverse (including both Mastodon & Threads) have attracted significant media coverage in recent years.
 And, it is again that Bluesky is in the news.

 ## Moderation or Censorship